quicwg/base-drafts/draft-ietf-quic-qpack.md

 setting an appropriate value for the maximum size of the dynamic table.
 In HTTP/3, this is realized by setting an appropriate value for the SETTINGS_QPACK_MAX_TABLE_CAPACITY parameter.
-An encoder can limit the amount of state memory it uses and signal a lower dynamic table size than the decoder allows to propagate that fact to the decoder (see {{eviction}}).
+An encoder can limit the amount of state memory it uses by choosing a smaller dynamic table size than the decoder allows, and signal this to the decoder (see {{set-dynamic-table-capacity}}).

 A decoder can limit the amount of state memory used for blocked streams by setting an appropriate value for the maximum number of blocked streams.
 In